fzaninotto/screenshot-as-a-service/Readme.md

   directory: '/tmp'
 ```

-For instance, if you use a wrapper command for phantomjs and need to setup a proxy in development, create a `config/development.yaml`as follows:
+For instance, if you want to setup a proxy for phantomjs, create a `config/development.yaml` as follows:

 ```
 browser:
-  command: phantomjs-wrapper
+  command: 'phantomjs --proxy=myproxy:1234'
-  options: '--proxy=myproxy:1234
 ```

 ## License